Chicago-Kent College of Law

 Students in the program complete 14 credit hours of approved coursework.
 If students are full-time, these courses are taken during the second and third years; if students are part-time, courses are taken during the second, third, and fourth years.

-In a climate of continuous change, Chicago-Kent’s Program in International and Comparative Law addresses the law’s global implications and extensive reach.
+In a climate of continuous change, Chicago-Kent’s J.D.
+Certificate Program in International and Comparative Law addresses the law’s global implications and extensive reach.
 Students can learn how to conduct an international business transaction, develop the skills to navigate between different legal regimes, and learn about the legal structures of international institutions and organizations.
-The program offers opportunities to link coursework to externships, foreign law study, and projects in nations across the globe.
-Students in the program must successfully complete 14 credit hours of course study in international and comparative law, including a 2-credit seminar.
+The program offers potential opportunities to link coursework to externships, foreign law study, and projects in nations across the globe.
+Students in the program must successfully complete 14 credit hours of course study in international and comparative law, including a two-credit seminar.

-The Program in Labor and Employment Law is the centerpiece of Chicago-Kent’s Institute for Law and the Workplace.
+The J.D.
+Certificate Program in Labor and Employment Law is the centerpiece of Chicago-Kent’s Institute for Law and the Workplace.
 Through a logical, carefully paced sequence of coursework and practical skills training, the program provides comprehensive, rigorous preparation for the field of labor and employment law.
 To earn a certificate, program participants must complete four core courses, a seminar course, a practicum, and an additional labor/employment elective.
 The core courses are Labor Law, Employment Relationships, Employment Discrimination, and a specialized advanced legal research and writing course in labor and employment law.

-The Certificate in Public Interest Law builds on Chicago-Kent’s strong public interest tradition and adds a concentrated curriculum to the rich array of activities, courses, and resources that encourage Chicago-Kent students to consider public interest law as a career and prepare students to be effective public interest lawyers.
+The J.D.
+Certificate Program in Public Interest Law builds on Chicago-Kent’s strong public interest tradition and adds to the rich array of activities, courses, and resources that encourage Chicago-Kent students to consider public interest law as a career and prepare students to be effective public interest lawyers.
 The certificate requires 12 credit hours, including Public Interest Law and Policy and a specialized advanced legal research and writing course concentrating on public interest law.
 Because the substantive scope of public interest lawyering is so broad, each student meets with the director of the program to plan additional courses that satisfy individual career and interest objectives.

 Each student also meets several times with the Career Services Office to complete a personalized Public Interest Career Path Plan.